 Ms Betty Tan, Chairperson of the SMF’s PCS Industry Group said during her welcome address, “In recent times, as environmental concerns resonate globally, reducing waste is a top priority for the PCS.
 I firmly believe that we must plan for and leave a good place for our next generation and the next.
 Thus, we must start now and educate our next generation on the importance of protecting our environment.”

 Mr Douglas Foo, President of the SMF, said during his opening address, “Our work is not done yet.
-Before we hand over the torch fully to our young, we must continue to instil in our youths the importance of packaging and the use of sustainable materials.
+Before we hand over the torch fully to our young, we must continue to instill in our youths the importance of packaging and the use of sustainable materials.
 The future belongs to the next generation.
 The youths of today must take charge to secure a greener future.”

 The Singapore Packaging Star Awards is a prestigious national award that honours companies and students for their innovative and creative packaging designs and material use.
 The Award has four categories – Commercial Sales & Display, Commercial Environmental Sustainable Packaging, Commercial Transportation & Protection, and Student Sales & Display category.
 Winners of the Singapore Packaging Star Awards will have the opportunity to gain regional and international acclaim as they will be eligible to compete in the AsiaStar Awards and WorldStar Awards.